jmonlong/sveval/README.md

 ## Docker

-A docker image of R with this package installed is available [here](https://hub.docker.com/r/jmonlong/sveval/).
+A docker image of R with this package installed is available at [quay.io/jmonlong/sveval](https://quay.io/repository/jmonlong/sveval) (e.g. `quay.io/jmonlong/sveval:v2.2.0`).
+More information about starting the container and using sveval or the snakemake pipeline at [snakemake/README.md#start-the-docker-container](snakemake/README.md#start-the-docker-container).

 ## Interactive exploration of SVs in a variation graph